BytingBitz/pyscrapify/readme.md

 ***
 # Disclaimer:

 This tool has been developed solely for educational, research, and public interest purposes.
-Every user is advised and responsible for:
+Every user is advised that they are responsible for:

 * Reviewing the Terms of Service (ToS) of the target website they intend to scrape.
 Do note, ToS can change over time and can be implicit or explicit.
 * Checking any robots.txt file on the target website to ensure that scraping activities are permitted and align with the website's directives.